adamjones83/quiz-round/docs/README.md

 ## Lineup
 - id, teamId, quizzer1, quizzer2, quizzer3, quizzer4, quizzer5, captainId, coCaptainId
-- teamId is used in lineup selection - when a team is selected the lineup with a matching teamId is autofilled
+- lineups in database are "default" lineups - when a team is selected in the lineup selection the default lineup for that team is filled in
+- lineups set via the dialog are for the current quiz round
+- any quizzer in the system can be selected for a lineup but those with a matching teamName will be at the top of the list for easy selection
+- captain, cocaptian are only available from the selected quizzers in the lineup

 ## Score
 - id, roundId, meetId, teamId, quizzerId, isTeamOnly, value, type, createdOn, isManual
 - isTeamOnly is a flag that indicates a score does not apply to the associated quizzer's personal score
-- isManual is a flag that indicates it was added manually - a kind of asterisk to show it was not part of the natural flow of a round, eg. a correction
+- isManual is a flag that indicates it was added manually - a kind of asterisk to show it was added as a manual correction

 ## Meet
 - id, name, startsOn